ankitsengar1/ankitsengar1/README.md

 B Sc from
 Bundelkhand University ,Jhansi

-🔍 A dynamic Data Analyst skilled in SQL and Python with a knack for creating insightful visualizations and dashboards.
+🔍 A dynamic Data Scientist skilled in Python and SQL, passionate about uncovering insights through data modeling, machine learning, and impactful visualizations.
-🤖 Experienced in leveraging Generative AI and quickly adapting to new technologies to drive impactful business strategies.
+🤖 Experienced in leveraging Generative AI and advanced analytics, with a strong ability to adapt to emerging technologies to drive data-driven business strategies quickly.
-🌟 Strong problem-solving and communication skills, fostering collaboration across teams.
+🌟 Excellent problem-solving and communication skills, fostering collaboration across cross-functional teams to deliver actionable outcomes.